History of robots: 1950s

-In 1951 Walter published the paper A Machine that learns, documenting how his more advanced mechanical robots acted as intelligent agent by demonstrating conditioned reflex learning.
+In 1951 Walter published the paper A Machine that learns, documenting how his more advanced mechanical robots acted as intelligent agents by demonstrating conditioned reflex learning.

 Unimate, the first digitally operated and programmable robot, was invented by George Devol in 1950 and "represents the foundation of the modern robotics industry."

 In Japan, robots became popular comic book characters.
 Robots became cultural icons and the Japanese government was spurred into funding research into robotics.
 Among the most iconic characters was the Astro Boy, who is taught human feelings such as love, courage and self-doubt.
 Culturally, robots in Japan became regarded as helpmates to their human counterparts.

 The introduction of transistors into computers in the mid-1950s reduced their size and increased performance.
 Therefore, computing and programming could be incorporated into a range of applications, including automation.
 In 1959 researchers of the Massachusetts Institute of Technology (MIT) demonstrated computer-assisted manufacturing.